 Instructions

-- Peel and chop your onion and set it aside.
+- Peel and chop the onion and set it aside.

-- Rinse your carrots, peel them, and trim off the ends.
+- Rinse the carrots, peel them, and trim off the ends.
 Dice the carrots.
-Rinse your celery, scrub off any dirt, and dice the celery.
+Rinse the celery, scrub off any dirt, and dice the celery.

-- Melt your butter with the oil in a 12-inch skillet over medium-high heat.
+- Melt the butter with the oil in a 12-inch skillet over medium-high heat.
 Add the onion, carrots, celery and garlic and stir to combine.
 Cook this "soffritto" until tender.

-- Stir in your wine (use a clean spoon) and let it come to a boil.
+- Stir in the wine (use a clean spoon) and let it come to a boil.
 Reduce the heat and simmer for five minutes, until the wine is evaporated.

-- Stir in your tomato paste, beef stock and half and half.
+- Stir in the tomato paste, beef stock, half-and-half, salt and pepper.
 Heat until boiling, then reduce the heat to a simmer.
-Cover the pot, propping your lid open by leaving a wooden spoon resting on the edges of the pot.
+Cover the pot, propping the lid open by leaving a wooden spoon resting on the edges of the pot.

 - Simmer 45 minutes, stirring occasionally.
-(Start preparing your pasta when there are about 15 minutes left.)
+(If serving with pasta, start preparing the pasta when there are about 15 minutes left.)

-- Tightly roll up a couple basil leaves at a time into a long cylinder.
+- Tightly roll up a couple of basil leaves at a time into a long cylinder.
 Use kitchen scissors or a small knife to cut them into thin ribbons.
-Stir the basil into your sauce when it's done (save some to garnish each serving, if you wish.)
-Taste your Bolognese to see if any salt and pepper are needed.
-See notes.)
+Stir the basil into the sauce when it's done (save some to garnish each serving, if you wish.)
+Taste the Bolognese to see if additional salt and pepper are needed.

-- Serve the spaghetti topped with more Bolognese, along with grated Parmesan and basil ribbons, if desired.
+- Serve the Bolognese sauce over long pasta such as tagliatelle, pappardelle or fettuccine, topped with grated Parmesan cheese and basil ribbons, if desired.

 - Store leftover sauce and pasta separately in the refrigerator for up to four days.
-To reheat, warm up the sauce and pasta separately before combining them, so the Spaghetti Bolognese isn't dry.
+To reheat, warm up the sauce and pasta separately before combining them, so the Beef Bolognese isn't dry.

 Notes